Officer’s camera misses key moment of Patrick Lyoya’s death

 Body camera video released by police this week shows the initial stop, and the officer saying the car’s license plate wasn’t registered to the vehicle.
 It shows Lyoya’s attempt to run away and a struggle as the officer repeatedly tells him to stop.
 At one point, Lyoya has his hand on the officer’s stun gun, and the officer yells at him to let go.

 The video then goes black.
-Police dash cam captured some audio but no images of the shooting.
+Police dashcam captured some audio but no images of the shooting.

 Grand Rapids Police Chief Eric Winstrom said officers have to hold a button on the camera for three seconds to turn it off.
 He said the button was hit many times during the struggle in this case, but at the point the screen went dark “that was the first moment that it was held down for more than three seconds.
 That’s what deactivated it.”